crcn/mesh.js/README.md

 - Decoupled.
 Crudlet provides a common interface for all your data stores.
 Mix & match whatever you want.
 - Flexible.
 Stuff like realtime data & offline-mode is pretty simple to add.
 - Interoperable.
 Mix and match database adapters depending on your environment.
-Use models in NodeJS, and in the browser.
+Use your models in NodeJS, and in the browser.
 - Extensible.
 Based off node streams.